lasbrDev/lasbrDev/README.md

 - I'm from Brazil 🇧🇷 and I'm currently developing solutions to improve and impact people's lives.
 - I really love developing backend apps, but I'm also interested in frontend.
-- I'm a lover of Linux and the concept of open source.
+- I'm a strong advocate for **Linux** and open-source software.
-- I'm currently graduating at <a href="https://www.unoeste.br/graduacao/faculdade-de-engenharia-software-ead">Unoeste</a> - Software Engineering
+- Currently pursuing a degree in <a href="https://www.unoeste.br/graduacao/faculdade-de-engenharia-software-ead">Software Engineering at Unoeste</a>

  ### GitHub Analytics: